 Power of Attorney

 Powers of Attorney are legal instruments that are commonly used in estate planning.
 These documents allow you to designate a trusted person to act on your behalf over certain affairs.
-Under Oklahoma law, the definition of a Power of Attorney (POA) is “a writing or other record that grants authority to an agent to act in the place of the principal.”
+Under the law in Texas and Oklahoma, the definition of a Power of Attorney (POA) is “a writing or other record that grants authority to an agent to act in the place of the principal.”
 Powers of Attorney can be used in various ways for various purposes.

-Powers of Attorney in Oklahoma are created according to the Uniform Power of Attorney Act (UPAA) which provides a standard POA form.
-In Oklahoma, the UPAA applies to all POAs with the exception of healthcare.
+Powers of Attorney in Texas are created according to the Uniform Power of Attorney Act (UPAA) which provides a standard POA form.
+The UPAA applies to all POAs with the exception of healthcare.

 POAs can be used in many different kinds of situations, such as in the following examples: